Stepsize/plugins/README.md

 # Stepsize Layer Plugins

-Please click on the folder for your editor to see complete instructions to install the plugins.
+Please click on the folder for your editor to see complete instructions to install / uninstall the plugins.

 Work in progress...